A Machine Learning Approach to Robustly Determine Director Fields and Analyze Defects in Active Nematics: Experiments

-The defect detection results using the orientation fields extracted by our approach are substantially better than those obtained using the orientation fields extracted by the traditional image processing method (details in Appendix A).
-Figure \ref{flore_compare} visualizes the defect detection results from raw images in one experiment using fluorescence microscopy, which were not used to train our orientation extraction model.
+The defect detection results using the director fields extracted by our approach are substantially better than those obtained using the director fields extracted by the TM (details in Appendix A.1).
+Figure \ref{flore_compare} visualizes the defect detection results from raw images in one experiment using fluorescence microscope, which was not used to train our director field extraction model.

-To quantify the defect detection results, we manually labeled defects in a set of randomly chosen fluorescence images as the ground-truth.
+To evaluate the defect detection results, we manually labeled defects in 40 fluorescence images (not used in model training) from one experiment as the ground-truth.
 Fluorescence microscopy enables a light-responsive system that allows researchers to combine a considerable quantity of ATP with microtubules and regulate its behavior using light intensity.
 When the light intensity is increased, a larger number of motor proteins and microtubules become attached, leading to increased system activity and ultimately resulting in more defects.
-Figure \ref{lowatp} and \ref{highatp} show the performance of our approach in both low and high light-intensity experiments.
-Note that the high-intensity sample (Figure \ref{highatp} has not reached steady-state, and thus the number of defects is increasing over time.
-Using the orientation fields extracted by our machine learning model, the numbers of defects closely track the hand-labeled ground truth.
+Figure \ref{lowatp} and \ref{highatp} show the performance of our approach in both low and high light intensity experiments.
+Note that the high-intensity sample (Figure \ref{highatp}) has not reached steady-state, and thus the number of defects is increasing over time.
+Using the director fields extracted by our machine learning model, the numbers of defects closely track the hand-labeled ground-truth.
 Moreover, we closely observed the defect location generated by both methods.
-Comparing with the manually annotated location, if the detected location is within the 40-pixel radius (the raw image size is $1280 \times 1296$), it is considered a precise detection.
+Compared with the manually annotated location, if the detected location is within a 40-pixel radius, which is roughly half of the averaged defect size (100um, 77 pixels), it is considered a precise detection.
+The size of the raw image is $1296 \times 1280$.
 Figure \ref{defect_threshold} compares the percentage of precise detections using both methods.
-The orientation information extracted by our machine learning model enables better defect detection results (both defect detection rate and localization).
+The director field extracted by our machine learning model enables better defect detection results (both defect detection rate and location).